sufarnfong/gitbook_boc/how-it-works/protocol-components.md

 ### Aave

 [**Aave**](https://app.aave.com/) is an open-source decentralized lending protocol that provides users with deposit and lending services.
-The deposit and loan interest rates of users on both sides of the borrower and lenders are calculated by algorithms based on the platform's borrowing volume and deposit volume, and the platform uses Chainlink's oracle to ensure the fairness of the collateral price.
-According to the data of [DeFi Pulse](https://www.defipulse.com/), as of March 30, 2022, Aave's total fund lock-up volume was approximately US$11.79 billion, ranking second in DeFi application lock-up volume.
+The deposit and loan interest rates of users on both sides of the borrower and the lenders are calculated by algorithms based on the platform's borrowing volume and deposit volume.
+The platform uses Chainlink's oracle to ensure fairness of the collateral price.
+According to the data of [DeFi Pulse](https://www.defipulse.com/), as of March 30, 2022, Aave's total fund lock-up volume was approximately US$11.79 billion, ranking second in the DeFi application lock-up volume.

 ### Curve

 [**Curve**](https://curve.fi/) is a decentralized exchange deployed on Ethereum.
-Curve is designed for trading between stablecoins with low fees and slippage through an automated market maker protocol.
-It is a decentralized liquidity aggregator, and anyone can add their own assets to the liquidity pool to earn market-making benefits.
-According to the data of [DeFi Pulse](https://www.defipulse.com/), as of March 30, 2022, Curve's total fund lock-up volume was approximately US$10.79 billion, ranking third in DeFi application lock-up volume.
+Curve is designed for trading between stablecoins with low fees and slippage through an Automated Market Maker(AMM) protocol.
+It is a decentralized liquidity aggregator.
+Anyone can add their own assets into the liquidity pool to earn market-making benefits.
+According to the data of [DeFi Pulse](https://www.defipulse.com/), as of March 30, 2022, Curve's total fund lock-up volume was approximately US$10.79 billion, ranking third in the DeFi application lock-up volume.

 ### Convex

-[**Convex**](https://www.convexfinance.com/) is a one-stop platform for CRV staking and liquidity mining on Ethereum that is dedicated to simplifying the use of Curve.
-As a yield aggregator on the Ethereum chain, Convex aims to use the CVX token to simplify the process of locking and staking Curve and CRV through a simple and easy-to-use interface, and to improve the compensation of CRV token holders and liquidity providers.
+[**Convex**](https://www.convexfinance.com/) is a one-stop platform for CRV staking and liquidity mining on Ethereum that is dedicated to ease the use of Curve.
+As a yield aggregator on the Ethereum chain, Convex aims to use the CVX token to simplify the process of locking and staking Curve and CRV through an easy-to-use interface, and to improve the compensation of CRV token holders and liquidity providers.
 This facilitates the development of the CRV ecosystem.
-According to the data of [DeFi Pulse](https://www.defipulse.com/), as of March 30, 2022, Convex's total locked funds amounted to about $10.1 billion, ranking fourth in DeFi applications.
+According to the data of [DeFi Pulse](https://www.defipulse.com/), as of March 30, 2022, Convex's total locked funds amounted to approximately $10.1 billion, ranking fourth in DeFi applications.

 ### Uniswap

 [**Uniswap**](https://uniswap.org/) is a decentralized exchange deployed on Ethereum.
 The Uniswap protocol facilitates automated transactions between cryptocurrency tokens on the Ethereum blockchain through smart contracts.
 As of October 2020, Uniswap is estimated to be the largest decentralized exchange and the fourth largest cryptocurrency exchange by daily trading volume.
-According to the data of [DeFi Pulse](https://www.defipulse.com/), as of March 30, 2022, Uniswap's total locked funds amounted to about $7.04 billion, ranking sixth in DeFi applications.
+According to the data of [DeFi Pulse](https://www.defipulse.com/), as of March 30, 2022, Uniswap's total locked funds amounted to around $7.04 billion, ranking sixth in DeFi applications.

 ### Balancer